DrShaun1/rover_science_copy1/README.md

 # rover_science
-ROS2 package for controlling science of the URC 2025 rover.
+ROS2 package for controlling science of UNewHaven's URC 2025 rover, specifically for the scinece assay.